electro75/intro-to-react-v5/README.md

 # Intro To React.

-_One of many attempts to learn react_
+_One of my many attempts to learn react_